MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/configuration/mixed-reality-configuration-guide.md

 Note when setting `ActiveProfile` during runtime, the destroy of the currently running services will happen after the last LateUpdate() of all services, and the instantiation and initialization of the services associated with the new profile will happen before the first Update() of all services.

 A noticeable application hesitation may occur during this process.
-Also any script with higher priority than the `MixedRealityToolkit` script can enter its Update before the new profile is properly setup.
+Also any script with higher priority than the `MixedRealityToolkit` script can enter its Update before the new profile is properly set up.
 See [Script Execution Order settings](https://docs.unity3d.com/Manual/class-MonoManager.html) for more information on script priority.

 In the profile switching process the existing UI camera will remain unchanged, ensuring Unity UI components that require canvas still work after the switch.